WorldCoverBC/Docker/README.md

 This repository includes Docker files to create Docker images for the Worldcover Sentinel-2 pre-processing steps.
 To create Docker images from Docker files, you have to install Docker Engine.
-Instructions for installing Docker Engine on Ubuntu Linux are given below.
+Instructions for setting up Docker are given below.

-# Installation of Docker Engine
+# Instructions for setting up Docker

+## Linux

+The following instructions are for Ubuntu Linux.
+[Instructions for other Linux systems](https://docs.docker.com/install/) can be found on the [Docker web site](https://docs.docker.com/).
 Open a terminal window and type the following commands

     sudo apt-get update